pcomputo/Whole-Foods-Delivery-Slot/README.md

 It initializes a Chrome webdriver, for which if you don't have one install it from: https://chromedriver.chromium.org/ You'll have to update the path of the this installed webdriver under: ```python driver = webdriver.Chrome()``` if its not the default location your OS needs.

 _The script works after you have added all the items to your cart!
 Note, have your cart ready before running this script!
-Also, please don't let your computer sleep._
+Also, please don't let your computer sleep.
+Let your computer do the work, while you sleep_

 ### After you clone the project:
 1. Run the requirements.txt (```python $ pip install -r requirements.txt```)